 The cost of trading is the main basis of selection for many Australian clients.
 The cost of trading should be checked and compared but this should never be the only basis of selection as fake brokers often try to attract clients with lower fees.

 Trading Fees: Spreads are the major component of trading fees but brokers can also offer commission-based trading.
-The spreads in pips and commission in AUD must be compared for preferred trading instruments.
+The spreads in pips and commissions in AUD must be compared for preferred trading instruments.
 Higher spreads will decrease the gains and profit-making probability.

 Apart from spreads and commission, swap rates are also needed to be checked before choosing a broker.
 This is the fee that is added to every opened position if kept open overnight.
 Some brokers can offer low spreads with high swap rates to compensate for lower spreads.